satub/satub.github.io/_posts/2016-10-31-A-Table-With-A-View.md

 Since I'm querying the whole set of locations only through the associated game instance, nothing needed to be changed in the controllers.

-While it might be a bit of an overkill to use an SQL view to just guarantee a simple table ordering, this simple experiment did provide a solution to my problem of preventing locations from changing position upon updating and I hope it will give some idea how handy such a feature is for organizing data resulting from considerably more complex queries.
+While it might be a bit of an overkill to use an SQL view to just guarantee a straightforward table ordering, this simple experiment did provide a solution to my problem of preventing locations from changing position upon updating and I hope it will give some idea how handy such a feature is for organizing data resulting from considerably more complex queries.

 ##### Resources